demonico85/cleaving/docs/source/pair_BGs3lam.md

     Dfac    = multiplicative factor for the derivative of the interaction with respect to lambda
 ```

 `pair_coeff` accept the same arguments of the pair_style.
-However, keep in mind that the order is not the same
+However, keep in mind that parameters in pair coeff have a specific order

 ```
 pair_coeff a b lambda Dfac cutoff1 cutoff2